Traveling to LGBT-Friendly New Jersey

 Where to eat: There are LGBTQ-owned eateries aplenty in this seaside mecca, including indoor or outdoor dining at Moonstruck, quick-serve noodles as you like them from Pasta Volo and tasty lunch and breakfast bites from Chat & Nibble.

-Where to stay: If you want to be in the heart of the action, book a room or suite at Borgata (to help plan your stay, visit the OUT at Borgata Blog) or any of the casino resorts along the boardwalk.
+Where to stay: If you want to be in the heart of the action, book a room or suite at Borgata or any of the casino resorts along Atlantic City’s famed boardwalk.
 If the neon glare gets to be too much, you can get a good night’s sleep in nearby Ventnor City at the quaint Carisbrooke Inn.

 Where to eat: This is your chance to experience a brush with fame by dining in a chic celebrity-chef restaurant, including Amada, Angeline by Michael Symon, Distrito, Gordon Ramsay Pub & Grill, Gordon Ramsay Steak, Guy Fieri’s Chophouse and Izakaya by Michael Schulson.

-Where to play: Pack your best club wear for Kiss Kiss Nightclub at Tropicana Atlantic City and The Pool After Dark at Harrah’s Resort and be sure to throw in your favorite retro threads to groove to tunes of the 70s and 80s at Boogie Nights, also at Tropicana Atlantic City.
+Where to play: Pack your best club wear for Kiss Kiss Nightclub at Tropicana Atlantic City and The Pool After Dark at Harrah’s Resort, and be sure to throw in your favorite retro threads to grove to tunes of the 70s and 80s at Boogie Nights, also at Tropicana Atlantic City.

 Wherever and whenever you choose to come stay with us, we want to be sure your experience is everything you’ve dreamed of and more, so we recommend checking out the official websites or social media pages of the accommodations and attractions you want to visit to get valuable, up-to-the-moment details.
 Our free travel guide and e-newsletter are also top resources for planning your fabulous trip.